flashcordon/big-history/Systeme-Terre.md

 Could cyanobacteria date back to 3.8 billion years ago, or even earlier?
 Not according to the geochemical data from a 3.4-billion-year-old sedimentary formation in South Africa called the Buck Reef Chert6.
 This massive formation shows evidence of having been deposited through carbon fixation by photosynthesizing organisms, but it contains none of the mineral traces expected from the production of O2.
 Thus, the simplest interpretation is that the deposit was laid down by anoxygenic photosynthesis for which the source of electrons was molecular hydrogen or other inorganic molecules4,6.
 If 3.4 billion years is taken as an upper boundary for the age of O2 synthesis, the origin of oxygenic photosynthesis would fall within the range of 3.4 billion to 2.3 billion years ago.
 This range is admittedly rather imprecise, but it is something.
 Of course, absence of evidence is not evidence of absence, and other authors suggest that O2 could have been produced as early as 4.0 billion years ago, but was rapidly consumed7,8.

 - L'utilisation sélective de la lumière du Soleil par les plantes donne une signature spectrale particulière aux plantes, qui est détectable par des spectrographes depuis l'espace.
-> * La première de ces signatures est un
+> * La première de ces signatures est une augmentation localisée de la réflectivité des organismes photosynthétiques autour de 550 nm, une signature appelée ***bosse de la chlorophylle*** (ou "green bump")
+> * La deuxième, beaucoup plus marquée, est une brusque augmentation de la réflectivité autour de 700 nm, soit au niveau du rouge.
+Cette augmentation, appelée en anglais ***Vegetation Red Edge (VRE)*** (qu'on peut traduire par "remontée brusque de la réflectivité de la végétation dans le rouge"), est aussi due à la chlorophylle.

-*Courbe de réflectance de plusieurs plantes (Source : [Variation des biomarqueurs dans le spectre visible non résolu de la Terre - Naud 2010](https://papyrus.bib.umontreal.ca/xmlui/bitstream/handle/1866/4968/Naud_Marie-Eve_2010_memoire.pdf?sequence=3&isAllowed=y)
+*Courbe de réflectance de plusieurs plantes (Source : [Variation des biomarqueurs dans le spectre visible non résolu de la Terre - Naud 2010](https://papyrus.bib.umontreal.ca/xmlui/bitstream/handle/1866/4968/Naud_Marie-Eve_2010_memoire.pdf?sequence=3&isAllowed=y))*
 ![reflectance](https://i.imgur.com/9AgEtvi.png)

 - The selective utilization of light energy results in